 PARKS & FACILITIES

-GENEVA MANEY PARKFormerly known as South Woodfin Park, Geneva Maney Park is named in honor of long serving Alderman Geneva Maney.
+G Maney Park 1Formerly known as South Woodfin Park, Geneva Maney Park is named in honor of long serving Alderman Geneva Maney.
 Ms. Maney was heavily involved in the Woodfin Community for a number of years serving on the Woodfin Community Center Board, working closely with the Woodfin Fire Department and of course her service to the people of Woodfin as an Alderman and Mayor pro tem over many years.
-Alderman Maney was a driving force in the development and expansion of the Woodfin municipal parks as well as programing activities like the popular Labor Day Picnic.
+Alderman Maney was a driving force in the development and expansion of the Woodfin municipal parks.

 Geneva Maney Park is located at the intersection of Lookout Road and Midwood Drive.
 Geneva Maney Park is a small pocket park that houses picnic tables, benches and play equipment.
 For a small park Geneva Maney Park has ample parking and a lot of entertainment options for young children.